 In some countries, awareness is raised through related publications.
 In France, HOP publishes white papers on obsolescence and legal action, while the GreenIT collective publishes reports on the environmental footprint of digital activities.
-Greenpeace in Austria and elsewhere has a strong focus on the sustainability impacts of devices, publishing studies and mobilising the public, e.g. through petitions.
+The Shift Project is also a key organisation working on digital technologies footprint: this French non-profit think tank advocates the shift to a post-carbon economy and has published several reports on the digital sufficiency and sustainability.89 Greenpeace in Austria and elsewhere has a strong focus on the sustainability impacts of devices, publishing studies and mobilising the public, e.g. through petitions.

 Various other initiatives are also present in different countries in an effort to increase awareness.
-In Portugal, the environmental organisation "Quercus" has developed a site that informs consumers how to manage their waste (including ICT devices).
+In Portugal, the environmental organisation "Quercus" has developed a site that informs consumers on how to manage their waste (including ICT devices).
 In Finland, Aalto University provides a tool to measure the data demand of websites, while LUT University has ongoing projects on green coding, and the non-profit organisation TIEKE had a Green ICT project that advised ICT companies in climate conscious digital service development.
 In addition, in France, the Institut du Numérique Responsable has created a carbon footprint calculator, Boavizta evaluates digital environmental footprint through inter-organisational working groups and Ecolnfo has published EcoDiag methodologies for end-users to understand the environmental footprint of digital activities.

-In Germany, the Green Consumption assistant, Ecotopten and Ökoinstitut provide information to raise awareness while the worldwide label TCO certified provides sustainability certification for IT products.
+In Germany, the Green Consumption assistant, Ecotopten and Ökoinstitut provide information to raise awareness while the worldwide label TCO90 certified provides sustainability certification for IT products.